JANUARY 26, 2025

 #7 Real-Time Payments As A Global Standard

-The adoption of Real-Time Payments (RTP) as a global standard is transforming the way transactions are processed.
+The adoption of Real-Time Payments (RTP) as a global standard is transforming the way transactions are processed is one of innovations in banking.
 This trend is focused on the immediate transfer of funds, aiming to enhance efficiency and convenience in personal and business transactions.

 Key directions of the trend: